braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/subscription_and_usage.md

 #### Drill to workspaces

 The **Drill to Workspaces** lets you view granular data point data for each of your workspaces.
-Click an workspace to see its data point details.
+Click a workspace to see its data point details.

 ![Drill to workspaces for billable data points][9]{: style="max-width:90%;"}